Azure/k8s-deploy/README.md

         imagepullsecrets: |
           demo-k8s-secret
 ```
-## Sample workflows with new environment variables ( which this action reads from ) which can be reused throughout the workflow and help with traceability fields.

- Environment variables that can be set once and resued throughout the workflow.
- This helps in better readability and maintenance when there are multiple registries/images used for build and deploy.

- For each registry in the workflow:
- - `REGISTRY_URL_n`: Login url for registry,           Eg. : contoso.azurecr.io
- - `REGISTRY_USERNAME_n`: Login username for registry, Eg. : ${{ secrets.AZURE_CLIENT_ID }}
- - `REGISTRY_PASSWORD_n`: Login password for registry, Eg. :${{ secrets.AZURE_CLIENT_SECRET }}

-For each image in the workflow:
- - `IMAGE_NAME_n`: Fully qualified image name, Eg. :  contoso.azurecr.io/k8sdemo:first
- - `IMAGE_DOCKERFILE_n`: Path to dockerfile,   Eg. : ./Dockerfile
+## Sample workflows for new traceability fields support

- - `HELM_CHART_PATHS` is a list of helmchart files used in k8s-bake and k8s-deploy
+ - Environment variable `HELM_CHART_PATHS` is a list of helmchart files used in k8s-bake and k8s-deploy
+ - Use script to build image and add `dockerfile-path` label to it.
+ - Run docker login action for each image registry - in case image build and image deploy are 2 distinct jobs in the same or separate workflows.

 ### End to end workflow for building and deploying container images